clowa/az-func-daily-quote/function/README.md

 # Overview

 This is my first Azure function.
-It's supposed to be a simple api that returns a quote from [quotable.io](https://api.quotable.io)
+It's supposed to be a simple api that returns a quote from [quotable.io](https://api.quotable.io).
+It uses cosmos db to store the quotes of each day and act like a cache.

 ## Deployment